Here’s our story and advice to seniors for conquering the Great Wall of China.

 Just ahead was the watchtower where I believed the actual Great Wall of China began.
 But upon reaching it, I found there was yet another watchtower further up.
 That’s where the Great Wall of China is, I thought.
 I shared the rest of my bottled water with a panting Iraqi woman from San Francisco.
 I didn’t need it and I could make it to the next and last level.

 Where’s Starbucks When You Need One?

 At the next watchtower, there was yet another.
-The Great Wall was turning into The Great Climb.
+The Great Wall of China was turning into The Great Climb.
 I was hot and thirsty.
 Surely, this was the last.
 And when I reach the top, the actual Wall, there’d probably be a McDonalds or at least water for sale.